getodk/docs/docs-tech-guide.rst

   $ virtualenv

 If you get a help message with information about commands, you have it.
-If you don't have it, you'll get a ``command not found`` message.
+If you don't have it,
+you'll get a ``command not found`` message.

-In case you don't have it, install it using ``pip`` by running:
+If you don't have it,
+install it using ``pip`` by running:

 .. code-block:: console

   $ pip install virtualenv

-Then, create an :file:`ODK` directory.
+Then, create a directory called :file:`odk`.
 This will contain your virtualenv and the docs repo as subdirectories.

 .. code-block:: console

   $ mkdir odk
   $ cd odk

-Now, inside that odk directory, create a python3 virtualenv.
+Now, inside that  directory, create a python3 virtualenv.

 .. code-block:: console